maziac/lagmeter/Readme.md

 - EIZO-SVGA is approx. 8ms faster than EIZO-DVI (minimum).
 => Could be that SVGA output is 8ms faster than HDMI output from the NUC.
 Then, if BenQ would have an SVGA input a lag of 30ms (minimum could be achievable).
 - BenQ-SVGA and BenQ-DVI are exactly the same speed.
 So it seems that NUC HDMI and SVGA is the same speed, but EIZO has a bigger input lag on DVI.
+- windowed vs. fullscreen: There seems to be no difference.
+EIZO could be a few ms faster in wondowed mode.
+BenQ could be a few ms faster in fullscreen mode.
+So I guess the deviation is only by chance.
+- The (mameau) CRT geometry shader in MAME add 10-14 ms to the overall lag.

 See [spreadsheet](Docs/LagMeasurements.ods).